-The Preliminary Beekeeping Course will be delivered at locations throughout Northern Ireland by local Beekeeping Associations affiliated to the Ulster Beekeepers’ Association (UBKA) in association with DARD’s College of Agriculture, Food and Rural Enterprise (CAFRE).
+The Preliminary Beekeeping Course will be delivered at locations throughout Northern Ireland by local Beekeeping Associations affiliated to the Ulster Beekeepers’ Association (UBKA) in association with DAERA’s College of Agriculture, Food and Rural Enterprise (CAFRE).

 This Preliminary Beekeeping course is an introductory course.
 It covers the basics of beekeeping, setting up an apiary, acquiring bees, hive management, swarm control, disease control and honey production.
 To find out exactly where your nearest course will take place please download the course information sheet & application form.